The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Connection to Newtonian Friedman Equation

-where $H_0 = 66.6^{+4.1}_{-3.3}$ km/s/Mpc is the experimental value of the Hubble constant~\cite{ref1-Hubble}.
-The expansion rates for the rotating (yellow line) and non-rotating (blue line) Universe are drawn in Figure~\ref{fig::HubbleTimeEvolution} in the usual units of standard cosmology.
-The dashed line represents the present measured value of the Hubble parameter.
+where $H_0 = 66.6^{+4.1}_{-3.3}$ km/s/Mpc is the experimental value of the Hubble-constant \cite{ref1-Hubble}.
+The expansion rates for the rotating (yellow line) and non-rotating (blue line) Universe are drawn on figure~\ref{fig::HubbleTimeEvolution} in the usual units of the standard cosmology.
+The dashed line represents the measured value of the Hubble parameter today.

-\subsection{Connection to the Critical Density}
+\subsection{Connection to the critical density}

-Energy conservation has to be investigated as well, as it leads to the critical density parameter of the universe.
-We can apply the Newton equation to obtain the so-called acceleration equation~\cite{ref-Newtonian}:
+Energy conservation has to be investigated as well, which leads to the determination of the critical density parameter of the Universe.
+We apply the Newton equation to obtain the so-called acceleration equation~\cite{ref-Newtonian}